INCATools/semantic-sql/README.md

  - this is for demo purposes only, we may remove this bucket at any time
  - the bucket is not guaranteed to be kept up to date
  - the version of the schema may be different from this repo
+ - some dbs may have additional tables loaded; e.g go.db may have gafs loaded

 You can easily build a sqlite db from OWL yourself, see below: